gdayori/infragistics-wpf-workshop-excel/docs/03-Modify-template-on-Spreadsheet/03-00-Overview-of-Section2.md

 # Modify the template on a Spreadsheet UI on WPF app

-In this section, you’ll add a capability to modify the template Excel file for Shipping List on WPF app by using XamSpreadsheed control and Excel Engine.
+In this section, you’ll add a capability to modify the Excel template for Shipping List on WPF app by using XamSpreadsheed control and Excel Engine.

 ## Steps
 1. [Install Control Configulator](02-01-Install-Control-Configulator.md)